-Say you rent a car for six days, and it has a mileage limit of 200 km/day.
-That means for your total rental, you have 1200 km of free driving.
+Say you rent a car for six days, with a mileage limit of 200 km/day.
+That means your total rental.
+You have 1200 km of free driving.
 If you return the car having driven 1300 km, you will be charged for the overage of 100 km.

 Expect a hold charge for your Faroe Islands rental car

-We are aware that they must put this hold on our card, but it can be a massive shocker if you are unsuspecting and end up over your credit limit on your credit card.
-These excess charges are for scenarios where you disappear with the car and are never seen again or get in a crash and refuse to pay — stuff like that.
+We know that they must put this hold on our card, but it can be a massive shocker if you are unsuspecting and end up exceeding your credit card credit limit.
+These excess charges are for scenarios where you disappear with the car and are never seen again or get in a crash and refuse to pay.

 Navigation in the Faroe Islands

-It’s worth mentioning that distances and speeds in the Faroe Islands are recorded in kilometers rather than miles.
-This can make sights seem further away than they actually are, although the winding country roads you’re likely to encounter means travel times are a little longer than those in the US.
+It’s worth mentioning that distances and speeds in the Faroe Islands are recorded in kilometers.
+This can make sights seem further away than they actually are, although the winding country roads you’re likely to encounter mean travel times are a little longer than those in the US.

-It’s unlikely your rental vehicle will have a built-in GPS navigation system; however, you will likely be offered a separate GPS (at additional cost, of course) instead.
+Newer vehicles may have a built-in GPS navigation system, but older cheaper cars may not.
 The good news is that the Faroe Islands don’t have a ton of roads to get lost on.

-Still – whether you are traveling on your own or as a group, we think navigation – of whatever sort – is a must.
-It takes much of the stress out of driving on roads you aren’t used to and having to rely on road signage.
+Still – whether you are traveling alone or as a group- we think navigation is a must.
+It takes much of the stress out of driving on roads you aren’t used to and relying on road signage.

 You might be happy using paper maps, but it’s not normal for them to be supplied with a rental car, which means you may as well opt for the GPS instead.

-Smartphone apps such as Google Maps are a brilliant free alternative, which gives you the additional advantage of knowing up to the minute traffic and road conditions.
-You should download a map of the Faroe Islands to your phone from Google Maps while you’re in good WiFi.
+Smartphone apps such as Google Maps are a brilliant free alternative, giving you the advantage of knowing up-to-the-minute traffic and road conditions.
+You should download a map of the Faroe Islands to your phone from Google Maps while on good WiFi.
 If you forget to do this, Vagar Airpot has free WiFi where you can download Google Maps to your phone before you hit the road.